mrusme/planor/README.md

 RUNNING
 -------

-Make sure to have the cloud provider profile configured.
+Make sure to have the cloud provider profile configured and upon launching planor press r to refresh the data.

-For AWS:
+=== Amazon Web Services ===

 Create ~/.aws/config and add your profile, e.g.: